dylanbrater326/https-github.com-CalSol-electrical-training/labs/lab1.md

 ```
 git status
 ```
-2. add some files to git's tracking
+2. add some files to git's staging system
 ```
 git add <name of file>
 ```
-3. commit them
+3. commit them to be ready to be pushed
 ```
 git commit -m <message>
 ```